nkordish/Social-Distancer-3000/README.md

  labeled "mp3" that contains the sound files you intend to use.
  Label the sound files as follows: "0001", "0002", "0003", etc.

  The project is purely for entertainment and is not intended to cause harm.
-The code is nearly complete;
- I’ve successfully integrated functionality for both the DFPlayer Mini and the HCSR04 sensors.
- However, I’m working on refining it to prevent audio overlap when an object remains in the sensor's range for an extended period.
-Suggestions for improving this functionality are highly appreciated.
   Have fun!